globaldothealth/isaric/docs/guide.md

 ### Superset, general level indicators:

 **treatment_oxygen_therapy**: Indicates at least one type of oxygen therapy and/or respiratory support has been administered.
-Subsets are:
+Subsets (all boolean indicators) are:
 + *treatment_oxygen_mask_unspecified* - NOTE TO DEVS: needs to be added.
 Captures O2 therapy delivered by any method other than a HFNC - e.g., standard mask or cannula.
 + *treatment_high_flow_nasal_cannula*
 + *treatment_noninvasive_ventilation* - Ventilation via e.g., BIPAP/CPAP mask